Bir Singh of Naurangabad

-Bir Singh of Naurangabad (1768–1844) was a prominent Sikh religious figure of the first half of the 19th century.
-He was the disciple of Baba Sahib Singh of Una, a descendant of Guru Nanak.
-Bir Singh was a military officer who served Maharaja Ranjit Singh, particularly in his early Kashmiri and Multani campaigns.
+Baba Bir Singh of Naurangabad (Punjabi: ਬਾਬਾ ਬੀਰ ਸਿੰਘ ਜੀ, 1768–1844) was a prominent Sikh religious figure and a brahmgiani saint of the first half of the 19th century.
+He was a disciple of a disciple of Baba Sahib Singh of Una, a descendant of Guru Nanak, via Baba Bhag Singh of Kuri, belonging to a lineage of Sikh saints: Bhai Daya Singh Ji Samparda.
+Baba Bir Singh was a military officer in the Sikh Army of Maharaja Ranjit Singh, particularly in his early Kashmiri and Multani campaigns.
+He was part of the bhai tradition of Sikhism.